-The Sir John Monash Centre is being constructed on the existing Australian National Memorial site, near Villers-Bretonneux in Northern France.
+The Sir John Monash Centre is located behind the existing Australian National Memorial site, near Villers-Bretonneux in Northern France.
 The Centre exists to educate new audiences about the important role Australia played in the First World War, specifically on the Western Front.

 The stories and displays featured in the Centre provide additional context and history to the Australian National Memorial, and provide students with a rich multimedia experience that will be told in the first person.
 This will help students understand the lives and struggles of Australian soldiers and nurses during the First World War, and how their families and friends back in Australia dealt with the uncertainties of war.

-Technology is a key feature of the Sir John Monash Centre experience and students need to bring their own mobile device.
+Technology is a key feature of the Sir John Monash Centre experience and students need to bring their own mobile device and their earphones.
 Free Wi-Fi is available on site to enable the multimedia experience and provide limited internet access.
 For students who do not have their own device there are a small number of devices available for loan.

 A range of resources have been created for teachers and students and they are available on our Education Resources page.